 Best for: regular drinking, shakes, coffee

 Oatly is an earth-conscious plant-based milk brand that produces oat milk - one of the types of milk with the lowest overall carbon footprint.
 The brand makes its oat milk using only certified gluten-free oats.
-They offer a wide range of oat milk options, including barista blend, chocolate, and low fat.
+They offer a wide range of oat milk options, including barista blend, chocolate, and low-fat.

 Best for: shakes, smoothies, cereal, cooking

-Elmhurst offers a wide range of plant milks, including oat milk, almond milk, hazelnut, cashew milk, and so on, free of any emulsifiers and preservatives.
+Elmhurst offers a wide range of plant milk, including oat milk, almond milk, hazelnut, cashew milk, and so on, free of any emulsifiers and preservatives.
 They come in aseptic packaging and hermetic sealing to create a fully sterile beverage without the need for preservatives.
 The cartons are also FSC-certified and 100% recyclable.

 Best for: smoothies, shakes, and regular drinking